amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 </ul>

 <BR><BR>
-<a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>Feature hashing</a> is a clever way of modeling data sets containing large amounts of factor and character data by using less memory and little pre-processing than with conventional approaches.
+<a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>Feature hashing</a> is a clever way of modeling data sets containing large amounts of factor and character data by using less memory and little pre-processing than conventional approaches.
 In this walkthrough, we model a large healthcare data set by first using <b>dummy variables</b> and then <b>feature hashing</b>.

 What's the big deal?
 Well, commonly, one has to <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>dummify</a> all factor, text, and unordered categorical data before modeling.
 This creates a new column for each unique value and tags a binary value whether or not an observation contains that particular value.
 For large data sets, this can drastically increase the dimensional space (adding many more columns).